 - About 700 PwC employees volunteered for philanthropic and social projects in 2019.

 - In 2019 we deepened our cooperation with long-term partner non-profit organizations by extending the range of our pro bono advisory services.
 A great number of PwC employees acting as tax and legal consultants and auditors also take part in this programme.

 We care about the well-being of our employees and advocate for diversity and equal opportunities at work.

-- As a member of the Business Advisory Board on Disability, every year the firm is actively involved in hosting Career Path, a competition for young professionals with disabilities held in Moscow, Saint Petersburg and Novosibirsk.
+- As a member of the Business Advisory Board on Disability, every year the firm is involved in hosting Career Path, a competition for young professionals with disabilities held in Moscow, St Petersburg and Novosibirsk.

-We implement programmes that promote the rational use of natural resources.
+Our programmes promote the rational use of natural resources.